RIKEN-RCCS/lens3/v1/doc/design.md

 mc policy set none alias/bucket
 ```

-Accesses to deleted buckets in Lens3 are refused at Mux, but they
+Accesses to deleted buckets in Lens3 are refused at Lens3-Mux, but
-remain accessbile in MinIO, which have access policy "none" and are
+they remain accessbile in MinIO, which have access policy "none" and
-accessible using access-keys.
+are accessible using access-keys.

 ### Redis Database Operations